locuststar64/nodebb-widget-slack-users/README.md

 #nodebb-widget-teamspeak

-This plugin for NodeBB allows people to put a configurable widget on their website which shows their Teamspeak server's details.
+This plugin for NodeBB allows people to put a configurable widget on their website which shows their Slack server's details.

 ##Installation

 Two options:

  1. Install the plugin through the ACP (if it ever gets added to the list *cough cough*)
- 2. Run `npm install nodebb-widget-teamspeak` in the root directory of the NodeBB install
+ 2. Run `npm install nodebb-widget-slack-users` in the root directory of the NodeBB install

 Don't forget to restart after installing the plugin.
-After installing, a new Teamspeak widget should appear next to the rest
+After installing, a new Slack widget should appear next to the rest

 ##Configuration
 All one must do is, in the NodeBB Admin area, go to Themes > Widgets, drag the widget wherever you want, and configure the options for the widget.